 Questions and Answers on the Gluten-Free Food Labeling Final Rule

-The U.S. Food and Drug Administration (FDA) has defined the term “gluten-free” for voluntary use in the labeling of foods.
-Any food product bearing a gluten-free claim labeled on or after August 5, 2014 must meet the requirements of the agency’s gluten-free labeling rule.
-With this uniform definition, consumers with celiac disease can choose foods with greater confidence.
-Here, FDA experts answer key questions about the final rule for consumers, industry and other stakeholders.
+The U.S. Food and Drug Administration (FDA) has defined the term “gluten-free” and established conditions for the voluntary use of the term in the labeling of foods.
+Any food product bearing a “gluten-free” claim must comply with our regulation at § 101.91 (21 CFR 101.91).
+With this uniform definition and required conditions for its use, consumers with celiac disease can choose foods with greater confidence.

 - Why is the FDA regulating gluten labeling on food?